 - Strive to maintain excellence in their education

-- Distribution will be paid at the beginning of each spring and fall semester as long as the previous semester GPA is 3.0 or higher on a 4.0 scale (verified by transcript)
+- Distribution will be paid at the beginning of each spring and fall semester as long as the recipient requirements have been met.

 Applicants for the Kailee Mills Foundation Scholarship should submit: